webcrunch/tradingSystem/Readme.md

   - Browse a list of other users' items.✅

+  - Browse a list of active users items.✅

 - Trade Requests & Handling:

   - Request a trade for another user's item.✅